Essex Energy Switch

 Those who took part in the last Brentwood Essex Energy Switch saved an average of more than £200 and many residents saved even more.

-Once again Brentwood BC & Essex County Council have organised a collective energy switching initiative for people and businesses who want to cut their energy bills.
+Once again Brentwood BC & Essex County Council are organising a collective energy switching initiative for people and businesses who want to cut their energy bills.